 What Is Illegal?

-- Driving with an open container or under the influence of alcohol (DUI) is a violation of the law.
+- Driving with an open container or under the influence of alcohol (DUI) is illegal.
 Nevada’s blood alcohol limit (BAC) is 0.08 for drivers 21 years of age and older, and 0.02 for drivers under 21.

-- Any act of assault or theft is a violation of the law, and may be cited as a felony federal offense.
+- Any act of assault or theft is a violation of the law and may be cited as a felony federal offense.

-- Use of drones or unmanned aircraft systems (UAS) is prohibited, unless the operator is registered through and complies with the Remote Control BRC program (RCBRC) and operates the UAS in accordance with federal laws and regulations.
+- Use of drones or unmanned aircraft systems (UAS) is prohibited unless the operator is registered through and complies with the Remote Control BRC program (RCBRC) and operates the UAS in accordance with federal laws and regulations.

 - Human waste (urination and defecation) on the playa is a violation of federal regulations.
 You may be issued a ticket that will cost you hundreds of dollars.

-- A copy of the closure order is available at the BLM Mobile Command station at 5:30 and Esplanade.
+- A copy of the closure order is made available at the BLM Mobile Command station at 5:30 and Esplanade.